Home Sections/Categories

 The Peuterey pass

-In 2004 we moved to Briançon in the heart of the Alps, near the Ecrins National Park where excellent rock climbing, ice climbing, backcountry skiing as well as mountain biking abounds.
-There I started a consulting business.
-South of there is plenty of climbing in Provence, particular the cliff of Ceuse.
+In 2004 we moved to Briançon in the heart of the Alps, near the Ecrins National Park where excellent rock climbing, ice climbing, backcountry, skiing as well as mountain biking abounds.
+And climbing the Meije.

 2007, moving yet again to Grenoble, the big city of the Alps.
-Plenty of interesting mountain ranges within spitting distance: Chartreuse and its green liquor, Vercors and its fighters (and the famous cliff of Presles), Maurienne and its ski, Belledonne, Diois, Devoluy, Grandes Rousses, Taillefer, Vanoise...
+Plenty of interesting mountain ranges within spitting distance: Chartreuse and its green liquor, Maurienne and its ski, Belledonne, Diois, Devoluy, Grandes Rousses, Taillefer, Vanoise, Beaufortain, La Bérarde, Champsaur, Ubaye...
+And don't forget the Jacuzzi!

 France